makohda/IDRC_first_step_course_2018/README.md

 `$ samtools view -@4 -1 DRR006760_chr1.aligned_reads.sam > DRR006760_chr1.aligned_reads.bam`
 Sort .bam contents.
 `$ samtools sort -@4 DRR006760_chr1.aligned_reads.bam -o DRR006760_chr1.aligned_reads_sorted.bam`
-If succeeded, you will get following response (but, some people get no response that is other normal behavior.
+If succeeded, you will get the following response (but, some people get no response that is other normal behavior.
 So, no problem .I'm not sure what makes this difference.
 Machine dependent?)

     [bam_sort_core] merging from 0 files and 4 in-memory blocks...

-Make .bam index file to make search.
+Make .bam index file for next steps.
 `$ samtools index DRR006760_chr1.aligned_reads_sorted.bam`
 If succeeded, you will get no response here.
-Some of commands give us no response when they succeeded.
-It's linux culture (no response means no warn/error).
+Some of the commands give us no response when they succeeded.
+It's Linux culture (no response means no warn/error).
 Adjust you to this.

 You can see helpful messages like this.
 ```